Ih8Do0RB3ll/DeleteDevicesInList/README.md

 Next we need to get file with all of the interface IDs we want to delete:

-pnputil /enum-interfaces | findstr "common part of device IDs" > "%homepath%\Desktop\filename.txt"
+pnputil /enum-interfaces | findstr "insert common part of device IDs here" > "%homepath%\Desktop\filename.txt"

 edit output file so you only have IDs there